SamBuckberry/RNAseq-workshop/README.md

 Follow the workflow in the [fastq-quality-control.Rmd](fastq-quality-control.Rmd) file to generate your own report, or inspect the pre-processed [fastq-quality-control.md](fastq-quality-control.md) in this repository.

 ### Alignment
-Follow the workflow in the `map-rna-subread` Rmd or html file which covers:
+This section covers:

 - Build an alignment index Select reference genome (FASTA files) and gene models (GTF/GFF files)
 - Align fastq files to index
 - Inspect alignment statistics

-### Post alignment
+- Generate gene/transcript counts tables

-Follow the workflow in the `
+Follow the workflow in the [map-rna-subread.Rmd](map-rna-subread.Rmd) file to generate your own report, or inspect the pre-processed [map-rna-subread.md](map-rna-subread.md) in this repository.

-- Sort and post-processing BAM/SAM files
+### Post-alignment
-- Perform gene and/or transcript quantificaion
+This section covers:`

 - Inspect quantification metrics, and aggregate plots to indentify problematic samples or batch effects.
 - Test for differential expressed genes
 - Inspect differential testing plots to identify potential issues with normalisation
 - Plot differentially expressed genes
-- Perform Ontology testing to identify biological pathways and functions associated with experimental treatment(s).
+- Perform Ontology testing to identify biological pathways and functions associated with experimental treatment(s)

 ### Optional: _de novo_ Transcript asssembly
 - HISAT2 alignment